guzba/curly/README.md

 Curly is an efficient thread-ready parallel HTTP client built on top of libcurl.

-With Curly you can run one or multiple HTTP requests in parallel while either only blocking the calling thread or not blocking at all without requiring `{.async.}`.
+With Curly you can run one or multiple HTTP requests in parallel while either only blocking the calling thread or not blocking at all.

 Some highlights are: